eridona/DonaLab-Handbook/README.md

 &nbsp;&nbsp;&nbsp; 2.
 Project presentation by the PhD student.<br/>
 &nbsp;&nbsp;&nbsp; 3.
 Discussion with student in absence of supervisor.<br/>
   <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/2-TEAMS/11-PhD-Committee">Click here for more examples from the community</a><br/>
 </i>
 </details>